adnnl/KarirNex-DA/README.md

 ## Project Overview

-This project focuses on cleaning a messy FMCG dataset and answering several business questions using SQL and Excel.
+This project focuses on cleaning and analyzing an FMCG sales dataset to extract meaningful business insights.
+The workflow covers data cleaning, exploratory data analysis, and dashboard development using SQL, Excel, Python, and Power BI.
-The dataset was first cleaned to ensure consistent formats and accurate values before performing analysis.

 ## 📂 Dataset